-You should be familiar with the documents of the Java ES documentation set described in the next section.
-You should also be familiar with the design and functioning of the Java ES components you wish to monitor.
+You should be familiar with the Java ES documentation set described in the next section.
+You should also be familiar with the design and functioning of the Java ES components you want to monitor.

-Furthermore, if you are intending to install and configure the monitoring components, you must first complete the installation of all other components.
-Before you perform any installation or configuration, you should consult the Sun Java Enterprise System 5 Release Notes for UNIX.
+If you intend to install and configure the monitoring components, you must first install all other components.
+Before you perform any installation or configuration, consult the Sun Java Enterprise System 5 Update 1 Release Notes.